microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/postmessage.rst

 ..  data:: Blur_Focus

-    The Blur_Focus message signals the Office Online application to stop aggressively grabbing focus.
-Hosts should send this message whenever the host application UI is drawn over the Office Online frame, so that the Office application does not interfere with the UI behavior of the host.
+    The Blur_Focus message signals the |wac| application to stop aggressively grabbing focus.
+Hosts should send this message whenever the host application UI is drawn over the |wac| frame, so that the Office application does not interfere with the UI behavior of the host.

-    This message only affects Office Online edit modes; it does not affect view modes.
+    This message only affects |wac| edit modes; it does not affect view modes.

     ..  tip::
-        When the host application displays UI over Office Online, it should put a full-screen dimming effect over the Office Online UI, so that it is clear that the Office application is not interactive.
+        When the host application displays UI over |wac|, it should put a full-screen dimming effect over the
+        |wac| UI, so that it is clear that the Office application is not interactive.

     ..  attribute:: Values
         :noindex: